Write–write conflict

 note that there is no read in this schedule.
 The writes are called blind writes.

-We have a lost update.
+We have a dirty write.
 Any attempts to make this schedule serial would give off two different results (either T1's version of A and B is shown, or T2's version of A and B is shown), and would not be the same as the above schedule.
 This schedule would not be serializable.

 Strict 2PL overcomes this inconsistency by locking T1 out from B. Unfortunately, deadlocks are something Strict 2PL does not overcome all the time.